-Violist Hannah Rose Nicholas recently completed her fellowship with the New World Symphony under the direction of Michael Tilson Thomas.
+VIOLA: From 2014-17 Hannah was a fellow with the New World Symphony, under the direction of Michael Tilson Thomas.
 She performed as principal viola on highlighted concerts including Strauss' Don Quixote with cellist John Sharp, and on tour to the Kennedy Center and Carnegie Hall with soloist Anne Sophie Mutter.
 The New York Classical Review wrote of the Carnegie performance: “Violist Hannah Nicholas’s solo line that elided off the end of one of Mutter’s phrases was exceptional.”
 In January 2017, Hannah was appointed Principal Viola of the Central City Opera Orchestra in Colorado.
 She is also a member of the Princeton Symphony Orchestra and the Barnes Ensemble in Philadelphia, where her performance of Ruth Crawford Seeger's String Quartet was praised by Alex Ross for its"stinging greatness."

 Hannah was a soloist with the Lucerne Festival Academy Orchestra (2015) and the San Francisco Conservatory Orchestra (2011) and gave solo performances at the Kennedy Center Millennium Stage in Washington D.C. and the New World Center in Miami, where she has been praised for her "rich tonal sonority" (South Florida Classical Review).
 She was a featured artist - performer and curator - in the O, Miami Poetry Festival 2016 and 2017 seasons.
 Her shows incorporated poetry from Lebanon, Pakistan, Greece, Russia, Ukraine, Iran, and Hungary, as well as a brand-new poem from Miami poet Mario Alejandro Ariza.